It’s easy to feel out of your element when you first come across the concept of marketing automation.

 I hope I’ve managed to show you that marketing automation can generate high returns even if you don’t have a large team or budget.

-Think about how much time you could save by automating various parts of your business, like welcoming new subscribers, nurturing prospects, or retargeting those who abandon their shopping carts.
+Think about how much time you could save by automating repetitive tasks, like welcoming new subscribers, nurturing prospects, or retargeting those who abandon their shopping carts.

 Even if you haven’t developed a robust omnichannel marketing strategy in place yet, you could begin automating your marketing campaigns.